acceber1473/ThingWorxAnalytics/Ball Launcher/Overview.md

 Training and validation data were pushed up from the SPIKE to ThingWorx and vice versa using Google Colab and serial connection between the computer and the SPIKE.
 This Colab notebook contains the code for that: [![Link to Colab Notebook](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb)

-Here is a flow chart detailing
+Here is a flow chart detailing the overall training process

 <img align="right" src="https://user-images.githubusercontent.com/49819466/128961182-ff2b338c-91f3-4e8f-ad84-03285bdb456f.jpg" width=50% height=50%>

-Where does the text go